YuMoskalenko/BSBR-Sentinel-2L2A/README.md

 # BSBR-Sentinel-2L2A
+***

-A set of scripts for preprocessing Sentinel-2 Level-2A remote sensing data for use in monitoring the ecosystems of the Black Sea Biosphere Reserve.
+A set of scripts for preprocessing Sentinel-2 Level-2A remote sensing data for use in monitoring the ecosystems of the Black Sea Biosphere Reserve
+---

 Due to the similarity of natural conditions and the common geological past, the entire territory of the Lower Dnieper terrace-delta plain is considered part of the Black Sea Biosphere Reserve region.
 This region is quite large and is covered by three adjacent Sentinel-2 remote sensing data tiles (T36TUS, T36TVS, and T36TWS), which creates certain inconveniences when analyzing these satellite images within the framework of monitoring the dynamics of the region's natural and anthropogenic ecosystems.
 To overcome these inconveniences, a set of scripts for preprocessing remote sensing data was developed at the Black Sea Biosphere Reserve.